-King Charles III won’t appear on new Australian bank notes

-CANBERRA, Australia (AP) — King Charles III won’t feature on Australia’s new $5 bill, the nation’s central bank announced Thursday, signaling a phasing out of the British monarchy from Australian bank notes, although he is still expected to feature on coins.
+Australia is removing British monarchy from its bank notes

+The bank said the decision followed consultation with the government, which supported the change.
+Opponents say the move is politically motivated.

+The British monarch remains Australia’s head of state, although these days that role is largely symbolic.
+Like many former British colonies, Australia is debating to what extent it should retain its constitutional ties to Britain.

-A new Indigenous design will replace the previous portrait of the late Queen Elizabeth II, Australia’s Reserve Bank said, a move which honors “the culture and history of the First Australians.”
+Australia’s Reserve Bank said the new $5 bill would feature a design to replace a portrait of Queen Elizabeth II, who died last year.
+The bank said the move would honor “the culture and history of the First Australians.”

 “The other side of the $5 banknote will continue to feature the Australian parliament,” the bank said in a statement.

-The $5 bill is Australia’s only bank note to feature the monarch.

-It said the decision followed consultation with the government, which supported the change.

-Treasurer Jim Chalmers weighed in on the decision, saying the change was an “opportunity to strike a good balance.”
+Treasurer Jim Chalmers said the change was an opportunity to strike a good balance.

 “The monarch will still be on the coins, but the $5 note will say more about our history and our heritage and our country, and I see that as a good thing,” he told reporters in Melbourne.